 If you define ‘best’ by ‘success’ then there can only be one winner.
 Sure, both movies scored very highly on popular review sites, but Free Solo made 20 times more revenue, stayed in theatres four times longer and won an Oscar.
-It hard to ignore the millions of opinions needed to make these things happen.
+It hard to ignore the millions of collective opinions needed to make these achievements happen.

-I massively respect Tommy and Kevin and its hard not to be in awe of their dedication in the face of both personal and professional adversity.
-But a year after their first ascent, Adam Ondra repeated their ascent in less than half the time.
-It also looking likely Nalle Hukkataival might bag the fourth ascent soon.
+I massively respect Tommy and Kevin and its hard not to be in awe of their preservice in the face of both personal and professional adversity.
+However, just a year after their Dawn Wall ascent, Adam Ondra repeated the climb in less than half the time.
+It also looking likely that Nalle Hukkataival could bag the fourth ascent soon.

 Both of these documentaries are clearly not lacking talented climbers, but when it comes down to it, these are two very different achievements.